-- Accumulating two warning referrals
+- Accumulating two Warning Referrals

-- Blatant or repeated disrespect of teachers, staff, parents or fellow students
+- Blatant or repeated disrespect of teachers, staff, parents, or fellow students

-- Cheating on homework, class work, quizzes, tests or exams (this includes copying, talking, or assisting others in cheating).
-Upon completion of the assignment, a grade of up to 60 may be given at the discretion of the teacher and administration.
+- Cheating on homework, class work, quizzes, tests, or exams (this includes copying, talking, or assisting others in cheating).
+Upon completion of the assignment, a grade of up to 60 may be given at the discretion of the teacher and Administration.

-- Plagiarism (see page 17)
+- Plagiarism (see page 29)

 - Misusing/damaging school property

 - Leaving school grounds without permission

 - Profanity of any type

 - Talking or exhibiting inappropriate behavior during drills

-- Blatant disregard of dress code e.g. hair color change/style
+- Blatant disregard of dress code, e.g. hair color change/style

 - Racial remarks

 - Inappropriate use of technology

 - Use of cell phones or other prohibited electronic devices

-- Others as determined by teacher/division
+- Others as determined by teacher/Administration

-Responsibility Referral Consequences: Grades 4-8:
+Discipline/Consequences, Grades 4-8